 - Additional information about the security issues this update addresses is available here

 - Windows 10 runs well on the ThinkPad X220.

-- A clean installation of Windows 10 rather than an upgrade from Windows 7 is recommended.
+- A clean installation of Windows 10 rather than an upgrade from Windows 7 or 8 is recommended.

-- If upgrading from Windows 7, uninstall any Lenovo drivers and software (preferably before upgrading) to avoid numerous incompatibility issues.
+- If upgrading from Windows 7 or 8, uninstall any Lenovo drivers and software (preferably before upgrading) to avoid numerous incompatibility issues.

 - Install and run ThinkVantage System Update to search for the latest Lenovo drivers and utilities

 - For full function key support and On Screen Display, install the Lenovo Hotkey Features Integration package available here

 - For Sierra Wireless MC8355 WWAN, install the drivers available here and see the instructions in the post here about using the following commands: